Here's what the New York Times gets right and wrong in its blockbuster climate change story

 Much as New York Magazine’s “Uninhabitable Earth” cover story did a year ago, “Losing Earth” expands the conversation to include a broader audience when too few outlets connect the dots to the freakish weather we’re seeing around the globe.
 In asking how we got to this point, this retelling could provide fuel to both side’s arguments in the new liability lawsuits against big oil companies for their role in creating this mess.

-The history of climate change non-action in the US is a difficult one to tell.
+The history of climate change non-action in the United States is a difficult one to tell.
 A few years ago, I asked four leading environmentalists for their theories on exactly what point climate change became so polarized and received four different answers.
 One person blamed Al Gore for politicizing the issue, while another blamed Big Oil’s misinformation campaign.
-Even if reading this 30,000 word exploration doesn’t resolve the issue, it goes a long way to filling in more pieces of the puzzle.
+Even if reading this 30,000-word exploration doesn’t resolve the issue, it goes a long way to filling in more pieces of the puzzle.